 - Enhanced Performance – The outsourcing results in improved productivity in the complementary areas of a company.

-Explore link: What is 4 p of Marketing?
+Explore link: What are 4 P’s of Marketing?

 Disadvantages of Outsourcing